C-Ezra-M/rafsisku/README.md

 - to search for rafsi and the words they are rafsi of
 - to check which possible rafsi have no words assigned to them
+- (coming soon) to create rafsi from gismu

 ## Development